ffyycc/Interesting_Adventure_Game/README.md

 # Interesting Adventure Game
 This is an adventure game I made using Unreal Engine 4.
 You can see an overview of this game below.
-I design different types of enemies and game environment to create a sky island advanture.
+I design different types of enemies and game environment to create a sky island adventure.
+You need to find the end room to pass the game.
+However, be careful with the monsters on the road.
+Collect crystals to increase your game score.
 Enjoy the game!

 ## Overview of Game Pictures